top of page

 Who attends the programs?

 Programs are attended by seniors who can benefit from socialization and recreation.
-The programs also provide an opportunity for caregivers to receive respite by utilizing the programs to care for their loved ones.
-The programs are set up to provide meaningful and fun activities, as well as meals, companionship, case management, community recreation, and “Quality of Life”.
+The programs provide an opportunity for caregivers to get a break from caring for a loved one by utilizing the programs to care for their loved ones.
+The programs provide meaningful and fun activities, as well as meals, companionship, case management, community recreation, and “Quality of Life.”

 How much does the program cost?

-Funding options will be explored and if funding is not available, a suggested contribution will be determined based on the agency Sliding Fee Schedule and a person’s ability to pay.
+Funding options will be explored and if funding is not available, a suggested contribution will be determined based on a person’s ability to pay.
 The agency works with everyone on an individual basis.

 How many days do you have to attend?